Azure/kubernetes-hackfest/labs/bootstrap/README.md

 # Bootstrap the Lab

 This script will allow you to jump ahead on labs 1, 2 and 3 if needed.

+This setup will use an in-cluster MongoDB rather than Cosmos, and as such the data-api deployment will use an aligned manifest rather than trying to reuse the Helm charts.
+Service Tracker UI, Weather API, Flights API and Quakes API will all reuse the Helm charts used by the standard lab flow.

 ```bash
 # Make sure the script is executable